MikeTheReader/advent-of-code-2019/README.md

 This repository is for housing my solutions to the 2019 Advent of Code (https://adventofcode.com/2019).

+WARNING: There are spoilers in here for the problems.
+I will be pushing up my solutions as I solve them, and while I'm not racing for the leaderboard, I may have them up before other folks.

 ## Language Choice

 This year, I will be using TypeScript as my language to solve the problems.